-The information in these guidelines is representative of the policies, regulations, and rules that govern Prince William County Public Schools (PWCS) student participation in Virginia High School League (VHSL) sponsored interscholastic activities and athletics, as provided by PWCS policies and regulations and VHSL polices and rules.
+The information in these guidelines is representative of the policies, regulations, and rules that govern Prince William County Public Schools (PWCS) student participation in Virginia High School League (VHSL) sponsored interscholastic activities and athletics, as provided by PWCS policies and regulations and VHSL policies and rules.

 Participation in school activities and interscholastic athletics is a privilege.
 It is the responsibility of PWCS coaches and sponsors to review participation and eligibility information annually with all participants of their teams or groups.
 Parents and students must acknowledge that they have read and will follow the rules and guidelines governing participation in PWCS athletics and activities.